-Archaeologists found a series of large rooms decorated with sumptuous mosaics and traces of frescoes as well as objects from everyday Roman life such as fragments of bowls and amphorae, a hammer, kitchen ladles, sewing needles and oil lamps, as well as the remains of a stone tower dating from the sixth century BC.
+Archaeologists found a series of large rooms decorated with sumptuous mosaics and traces of frescoes as well as objects from everyday Roman life such as fragments of bowls and amphorae, a hammer, kitchen ladles, sewing needles and oil lamps, alongside the remains of a stone tower dating from the sixth century BC.

-After several years of excavations below ground, and construction work above to convert the development into 180 luxury apartments, the residential complex now boasts its own underground museum.
+After several years of excavations, and construction work to convert the development into luxury apartments, the residential complex now boasts its own underground museum.

-The €3 million dig, overseen by the special superintendency of Rome, was funded by the property's owners, BNP Paribas Real Estate, in what has been hailed as a virtuous example of public and private collaboration.
+The €3 million dig, overseen by Rome's special superintendence for archaeology, was funded by the property's owners, BNP Paribas Real Estate, in a public-private collaboration.

-Daniela Porro, the capital’s chief archaeologist, described the new museum as an "archaeological box" of treasure and, based on the richness of decoration, it is believed that the domus belonged to a "person of power."
+Daniela Porro, head of the special superintendence, described the museum as an "archaeological box" of treasure and, based on its rich decorations, it is believed that the domus belonged to a "person of power."

 How to visit the 'Archaeological Box on the Aventine Hill'

-Guided tours of the underground museum at the Domus Aventino will last about one hour and will be conducted - in Italian - on the first and third Friday every month.
+Guided tours of the underground museum at the Domus Aventino last about one hour and are conducted - in Italian - on the first and third Friday every month.

-The visits will cater to groups of six people at a time.
-If booking for a group of six people it will be possible to organise a tour in English, French, German, Spanish, Russian, Chinese or Japanese.
+If booking for a group of 15 people it is possible to organise a tour in English, French, German, Spanish, Russian, Chinese or Japanese.